Secarian/GoWDOS/src/agi-doc.md

 ### appdata

-An API for access files inside the web folder.
+An API for access files inside the app folder.
 This API only provide read only functions.
 Include the appdata lib as follows.

 ```javascript
 requirelib("appdata");